userdocs/yme/qbt-static/docs/Prerequisites.md

 <Advanced>

-:::tip Optional - Paid service for faster build times For faster build times you can consider a paid service like <Tips>buildjet.com:buildjet</Tips> to use as self hosted runners with the Github Actions
+:::tip Optional - Paid service for faster build times For faster build times you can consider a paid service like [buildjet.com](glossary/buildjet) to use as self hosted runners with the Github Actions
 :::

 </Advanced>

+### Prerequisite Check list

 If you want self host you need to be able to meet these conditions on your host in order to use the script.

 :::caution Supported host build platforms
-✅ Debian: `Bullseye`
+✅ Debian: `Bullseye` `Bookworm`

-✅ Ubuntu: `Focal` `Jammy`
+✅ Ubuntu: `Focal` `Jammy` `Mantic`

 ✅ Alpine: `3.10` or greater

-✅ WSL2 images of the above hosts (not recommended if you actively use the image)
+✅ WSL2 + docker images of the above hosts(recommended)

+✅ WSL2 directly using the supported hosts (not recommended if you actively use the image)
-✅ WSL2 + docker of the above hosts

 :::

 :::caution Bash Shell